 Diphenhydramine (On the skin)

-Treats pain and itching caused by insect bites, minor cuts or burns, or sunburn.
-Also treats skin rash caused by poison ivy, poison oak, or poison sumac.
+Treats pain and itching associated with insect bites, minor cuts, burns, or rashes caused by poison ivy, poison oak, or poison sumac.

 How to Use This Medicine: